borgbackup/borg/docs/usage/serve.rst

 .. note::
     The examples above use the ``restrict`` directive.
 This does automatically block potential dangerous ssh features, even when they are added in a future update.
-Thus, this option should be prefered.
+Thus, this option should be preferred.

     If you're using openssh-server < 7.2, however, you have to explicitly specify the ssh features to restrict and cannot simply use the restrict option as it